 Branch Social events include the annual Hertford Autumn Ale Tour and the Ware Summer Saunter.
 Branch Socials have included visits to over 100 UK breweries.

 Branch members are available to give talks to local clubs and organisations.

 In 1992 branch member, Iain Dobson, was awarded the MBE for his work when the Campaign’s National Secretary.

-Further information on South Hertfordshire Branch can be sought at firstname.lastname@example.org.
+Information on South Herts Branch events can be found at firstname.lastname@example.org.